-From Johan Cruyff to Robin van Persie or Virgil van Dijk, the Dutch national team has produced some of world football's best talent for decades, and they're now back on the hunt for trophies.
+From Johan Cruyff to Robin van Persie or Virgil van Dijk, the Dutch national team has produced some of world soccer's best talent for decades, and they're now back on the hunt for trophies.

 The Dutch national soccer team, known affectionately as the Oranje, is widely regarded as the best never to win a World Cup.

 The Netherlands were runners-up at the 1974 and 1978 World Cups and then again in 2010.

 The team is governed by the Royal Dutch Football Association (KNVB).
 They play their home matches at the Johan Cruyff Arena, the Philips Stadion and De Kuip.

 The Dutch national team made their bow on the international stage against Belgium in a 1905 encounter in Antwerp, which the Netherlands won 4-1 after extra time.

 Their first competitive tournament was the 1908 Olympics in London, where they were eliminated by Great Britain in the semi-finals, but managed to pick up the bronze medal.
 The Netherlands won further bronze medals at the 1912 and 1920 Olympics.